natebash/cah-game/README.md

     ```

 2.  **Install dependencies:**
-    This project uses `express` and `socket.io` for the backend, and `react` with `vite` for the frontend.
-Install them by running:
     ```bash
     npm install
     ```

-3.  **Start the server:**
+3.  **Run the application:**
+    There are two ways to run the application:

+    -   **Development Mode:**
         ```bash
-    node server.js
+        npm run dev
         ```

-4.  **Start the frontend development server:**
+        This starts both the backend server and the frontend development server.
+The frontend will be available at `http://localhost:5173`.
+This mode is recommended for development as it provides hot module replacement.

+    -   **Production Mode:**
         ```bash
-    npm run dev
+        npm run build
+        npm start
         ```

-5.  **Play the game:**
+        This will first build the frontend application and then start the backend server.
+The application will be available at `http://localhost:3001`.

+## 🎲 How to Play

+1.  **Start a New Game:**
-    Open your web browser and navigate to `http://localhost:5173` (or whatever port Vite serves on, usually 5173).
+    - Open your browser and navigate to the appropriate address for the mode you are using (`http://localhost:5173` for development, `http://localhost:3001` for production).

-## 룰 How to Play

-1.  **Create or Join:**
-    - One player selects "Create Game" to start a new lobby and becomes the host.
+    - Click "Create Game".
+    - Enter your name and choose the game settings (winning score, endless mode, or democratic mode).
+    - You'll be taken to the game lobby, where you'll see your unique 4-letter game code.

+2.  **Join a Game:**
+    - Other players can join by navigating to the same address.
+    - Click "Join Game".
-    - Other players select "Join Game," enter their name, and input the 4-letter game code provided by the host.
+    - Enter their name and the 4-letter game code.

+3.  **Set up a Score Board:**
+    - For a party setting, you can use a separate screen as a dedicated scoreboard.
+    - On the device connected to the shared screen, navigate to the game's address.
-    - Optionally, set up a score board on a laptop connected to a TV to display the main game board for everyone to see by clicking "Create Score Board" and entering the game code.
+    - Click "Create Score Board" and enter the game code.

-2.  **The Goal:**
-    - The goal is to create the funniest or most fitting combination of white answer cards for the black question card.

-3.  **Game Flow:**
+4.  **Game Flow:**
-    - Each round, one player is designated the **Card Czar** (in standard mode).
-They do not play any white cards.
-    - The other players choose the required number of white cards from their hand to answer the prompt on the black card.
-    - The submissions are shown anonymously.
+    - The game follows the standard rules of Cards Against Humanity.
-    - **Standard Mode:** The Card Czar reads the combinations aloud and picks their favorite.
+    - In **Standard Mode**, a Card Czar chooses the winning card.
-    - **Democratic Mode:** All players (except the one who submitted the black card) vote for their favorite submission.
-The submission with the most votes wins.
+    - In **Democratic Mode**, all players vote for their favorite submission.
-    - The player who submitted the winning card(s) receives one point.
-    - The role of Card Czar rotates (in standard mode), or a new round begins (in democratic mode).

-4.  **Winning the Game:**
-    - If playing to a score limit, the first player to reach that score wins.
-    - In Endless Mode, the game continues until players unanimously vote to end it.
-The player with the highest score at that time is the winner.
+## 🛠️ Development

+The project is divided into a backend server and a frontend client.

+-   **Backend:** The backend is an Express server that handles game logic and communication using Socket.IO.
+It runs on port `3001`.
+-   **Frontend:** The frontend is a React application built with Vite.
+The development server runs on port `5173` and proxies API and socket requests to the backend server.
+In production, the frontend is built and served by the backend server.

+The `npm run dev` command uses `npm-run-all` to start both servers concurrently.

-## 🛠️ Technology Stack
+## 💻 Technology Stack

 -   **Backend:** Node.js, Express
+-   **Frontend:** React.js, Vite
--   **Real-time Communication:** Socket.IO
+-   **Real-time Communication:** Socket.IO, Socket.IO Client
--   **Frontend:** React.js, Vite, HTML5, CSS3
+-   **Routing:** React Router
+-   **Utilities:** npm-run-all, QR Code React

 ## ⚖️ Disclaimer